bhoamikhona/react/Section 05/README.md

 - But now, many years later, we all got used to it and it works just great.
 - So, having all the information about a certain component in one single place, really does work in an amazing way.
 - So in conclusion, React does have separation of concerns, just a different separation of concerns.

+### Styling React Applications

+- Inline CSS using the `style` attribute
+  - All of the CSS properties are camel cased.
+- External CSS File
+  - Importing an external CSS File.
+  - In JSX, we cannot use the `class` attribute that we use in HTML.
+This is because in JavaScript the keyword `class` is reserved for classes for OOP paradigm.
+Instead, we use `className` when we want to appoint a CSS class to a JSX element.

+> [!NOTE]
+>
+> The styles that we import from an external CSS file are global styles.
+So, they are not scoped to each particular component.
+>
+> This works fine for for small apps, but we will also use something called styled components later, in another project.
+Then we will have CSS that really only belongs to one single component.

 ## Author